Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 \item[Case 2: $\boldmath{v}$ is inactive, $\boldmath{w}$ is active.]
 Resolving \eqref{ridetime_test} for $w$ we obtain $B_w \leq L_i + B_v + s_{i^+}$.
 In order for the latter inequality to be redundant for $B_w$, we demand that $L_i + B_v + s_{i^+} \geq \ell_{i^-}$.
 It follows that $B_v \geq \ell_{i^-} - L_i - s_{i^+}$ has to hold.
 For an inbound request, using the equivalence from \eqref{inbound}, this can be resolved to

 Recall that we assumed that $v$ is inactive.
 In case $v$ is active, the less tighter constraint $B_v \geq e_{i^+}$ has to hold, so that we arrive at

 In a similar fashion, we obtain

 for an outbound request.
-With the same argumentation as above, we conclude that the two lower bounds on $B_v$ coincide. \end{description} As desired, by reformulating the constraints \eqref{timewindows} on the variables $B_v$, $v\in V$, we obtain a simpler version of the ride time constraints \eqref{ridetime1}.
-We put these results together in a second MILP formulation of DARP.
+We conclude that the two lower bounds on $B_v$ coincide. \end{description} As desired, by reformulating the constraints \eqref{timewindows1} on the variables $B_v$, $v\in V$, we obtain a simpler version of the ride time constraints \eqref{ridetime1}.
+We put these results together in a second MILP formulation of the DARP. \begin{model} \end{model} We substitute ride time constraints \eqref{ridetime1} for a simpler version \eqref{ridetime}.
+In return we use a more complex version of the time window constraints \eqref{timewindows_0} -- \eqref{timewindows_dropoff} instead of the short form \eqref{timewindows1}.